rbong/vim-flog/FAQ.md

 Flog is slower than gv.vim, but in many cases only marginally.

 gv.vim and gitv rely on the output of `git log --graph`.
-Flog draws the commit graph itself.
+Flog draws the git branch graph itself.
-This allows for branch highlighting and beautiful commit graphs.
+This allows for branch highlighting and beautiful git branch graphs.

 Flog is more customizable and flexible than gitv. gv.vim does not have any customization or flexibility by design.